CartoDB/analytics-toolbox-core/clouds/snowflake/native_app/README.md

 #### Install the Analytics Toolbox

 This Native App is an installer so it does not contain the actual Analytics Toolbox functions and procedures.
-For the sake of documenting the process, we'll will assume a database named CARTO, as well as a schema named CARTO in that database, also we assume the app to be called CARTO_INSTALLER.
+For the sake of documenting the process, we'll will assume a database named CARTO, as well as a schema named CARTO in that database, also we assume the app to be called CARTO_ANALYTICS_TOOLBOX.
 The next guidelines and examples will assume that in order to simplify the onboarding process.

 All the database, schema and user can have a different name, but remember to adapt the code snippets accordingly.